Projects

 Organization Members

 If you convert your vault to an organization, other people can act inside it.
-A member's access to a project is governed by their permission template: the capabilities it grants intersected with their project scope, which is either every project or a specific list.
-A member sees and acts on only the projects in their scope.
+A member's access to a project is governed by their access role: which applications and projects it brings into scope, and what it lets them do in each.
+A member sees and acts on only the projects their access role grants.

 Secret management in the dashboard never exposes plaintext.
 Even a member with full secret-management capability works on metadata and configuration; reading a raw value always requires an authenticated machine with its own per-secret grant.